Set Operation Tool

 Use this command to move the objects in the current set to a different location.

-First you define a base point for the move, and then you define the new location.
+First, define a base point, then define the new location.

-You can continue moving the same set several times.
-Pressing Enter or Esc accepts the current location and returns to the Set Operations tool.
+You can continue moving the same set multiple times.
+Press Enter or Esc to accept the location and return to the Set Operations tool.

 Copy

-Use this command to make copies of the current object set.
+Use this command to create copies of the current object set.

-First you define a base point for the move, and then define the new location.
+First, define a base point, then define the new location.
 A copy of the set is created relative to the base point.

-You can continue adding more copies of the same set.
-Pressing Esc returns to the Set Operations tool.
+You can add more copies of the same set.
+Press Esc to return to the Set Operations tool.

 Multi Copy

-This is otherwise the same as the Copy command, but first you are prompted to enter the number of copies to be made.
-The distance from the base point to the new location is applied to each copy separately.
+Same as Copy, but you are prompted to enter the number of copies.
+The distance from the base point to the new location is applied to each copy.

 Rotation